Claws Out: How to Address Your Cat’s Biting Habits

 Both animals become less fearful of one another over time and may even form friendly relationships (or at least co-exist peacefully)

-Desensitization should be done slowly and carefully since too much stimulation could worsen aggressive behaviors, instead of improving them.
+Desensitization should be done slowly and carefully since too much stimulation could worsen aggressive behaviors instead of improving them.
 It is also important to note that this technique requires patience, consistency, and dedication from you as the owner- it won’t happen overnight!
-But if done correctly, it can have long lasting results.
+But if done correctly, it can have long-lasting results.

 Working together with professional trainers who specialize in feline behavior can help ensure success.